77 COMMERCIAL STREET

 PHA prepared the EAS and ULURP Application/map change drawings on behalf of the NYCDPR and the Open Space Alliance for North Brooklyn to eliminate and close a segment of Union Avenue between North 12th Street and Driggs Avenue in Williamsburg and remap this area as an addition to McCarren Park.
 The project was certified into ULURP on February 19, 2013.

 EAST 25TH STREET CLOSED TO TRAFFIC FOR NEW PEDESTRIAN PLAZA

 On December 18, 2012, East 25th Street was closed to through traffic between Lexington and Third Avenues to create a new pedestrian plaza adjacent to the Baruch College campus.
 PHA prepared a traffic study to evaluate the effects of the street closure, and coordinated with NYCDOT for project approval.
 The firm was also responsible for design of the interim plaza, which is expected to remain in place until 2014.
-The photos at left show the closed street prior to the planned resurfacing.

 HUDSON YARDS GROUNDBREAKING